nihadatakishiyev/tableau-admin-panel-v2/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Google Chrome Usage Guide
-If you want to access website using Chrome browser, there is tiny configuration required for the chrome to work with Tableau Trusted Auth properly. <br> Please type in following urls in Chrome tab and disable it in the opening window<br> <br>
+If you want to access the website using a Chrome browser, there is a tiny configuration required for chrome to work with Tableau Trusted Auth properly.
+Please type in the following URLs in the Chrome tab and disable them in the opening window

-·        chrome://flags/#same-site-by-default-cookies <br>
+· chrome://flags/#same-site-by-default-cookies
 · chrome://flags/#cookies-without-same-site-must-be-secure